yamibakuwa/Display-Host-IP-Address/README.md

 ## Prerequisites

-- Python installed on your system.
+- Jupyter Notebook installed on your system.

 ## How it works